scipy-conference/scipy_proceedings/papers/patrick_pedersen/patrick_pedersen.rst

 As for validation strategy, the following observations are made:

 1. The validation scheme of MyPy requires specifying a static Python type or a union of static Python types.
-This is hardly surpricing for a static type checker.
+This is hardly surprising for a static type checker.

-2. As mentioned, the syntax of annotations is given by PEP 3107, and the format of the type hints is given by PEP 484 making the type hints very explicit and readable although a less well-known feature of Python.
+2. As mentioned, the syntax of annotations is given by PEP 3107, and the format of the type hints is given by PEP 484 making the type hints explicit and readable although a less well-known feature of Python.

 3. The Python constructs used rely only on annotations and runs offline and separately of normal execution of Python code.